Saturday, July 21, 2007

 What options, if any, are there for the person obliged to give support?

-Article 206 provides that when, without the knowledge of the person obliged to give support, it is given by a stranger, the latter shall have a right to claim the same from the former, unless it appears that he gave it without intention of being reimbursed.
+Article 206 provides that when, without the knowledge of the person obliged to give support, it is given by a stranger, the latter have a right to claim the same from the former, unless it appears that he gave it without intention of being reimbursed.

 Article 207 also provides that when the person obliged to support another unjustly refuses or fails to give support when urgently needed by the latter, any third person may furnish support to the needy individual, with right of reimbursement from the person obliged to give support.
-Article 207 shall particularly apply when the father or mother of a child under the age of majority unjustly refuses to support or fails to give support to the child when urgently needed.
+Article 207 particularly applies when the father or mother of a child under the age of majority unjustly refuses to support or fails to give support to the child when urgently needed.

 What other laws provide assistance to women abandoned by their husbands or live-in partners?

-Republic Act 8972 or the “Solo Parents Welfare Act of 2000” provides benefits to single parents.
+1. Republic Act 8972 or the “Solo Parents Welfare Act of 2000” provides benefits to single parents.
 For more information, please refer to my primer on RA 8972 .

-Republic Act 9262 or the “Anti-Violence Against Women and their Children Act of 2004” provides under Section 5, paragraph (e), sub-paragraph (2) that it is a crime to deprive or threaten to deprive the woman or her children of financial support legally due her or her family, or to deliberately provide the woman's children insufficient financial support.
+2. Republic Act 9262 or the “Anti-Violence Against Women and their Children Act of 2004” provides under Section 5, paragraph (e), sub-paragraph (2) that it is a crime to deprive or threaten to deprive the woman or her children of financial support legally due her or her family, or to deliberately provide the woman's children insufficient financial support.

 How can this right under RA 9262 be availed of?

-The abandoned woman and/or her children can ask the Family Court to issue a Protection Order.
-Section 8, paragraph (g) of RA 9262 states that the Protection Order will “direct the respondent to provide support to the woman and/or her child if entitled to legal support.
+“direct the respondent to provide support to the woman and/or her child if entitled to legal support.
 Notwithstanding other laws to the contrary, the court shall order an appropriate percentage of the income or salary of the respondent to be withheld regularly by the respondent's employer for the same to be automatically remitted directly to the woman.
 Failure to remit and/or withhold or any delay in the remittance of support to the woman and/or her child without justifiable cause shall render the respondent or his employer liable for indirect contempt of court.”

 Hold Departure Order under RA 9262